 In addition, the finish of the stone is left largely as it was when it was cut from the quarry.

-The building was designed by Amin Taha Architects, but was, probably unsurprisingly, controversial, with at one Islington councillor seeking to have works stopped and the building demolished before it was even completed, although critics have loved it.
+The building was designed by Amin Taha Architects, but was, probably unsurprisingly, controversial for the Clerkenwell area, with at one Islington councillor seeking to have works stopped and the building demolished before it was even completed, although critics have loved it.

 As do I.